Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 ### Authentication
 Authentication determines whether individuals and applications accessing APIs are really who they say they are.
 In the context of APIs, authentication is applicable to the *End-User*, i.e. the individual on behalf of whom API resources are being accessed, and to the *Client*, i.e. the application that accesses the API resources on behalf of the end-user.

+Note that an End-User can be both a natural person as well as a legal person (organization).
+In case Client Authentication includes information about its governing organization, this may fulfill and obviate the need for End-User authentication.
+See the section "Client Credentials using OAuth 2.0" below.

 #### End-User authentication
 In most Use Cases that involve API interaction, authenticating the End-User on behalf of whom the API resources are accessed is required.
 End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself, without requiring an End-User context, but may be used nevertheless.